Activity distinction

 Main sensationFree fall and parachute descentGliding flight, air movement, and landscape perspective

-Typical rhythmShorter and more impact-ledMore route-led and weather-shaped
+Typical rhythmShorter and more impact-ledMore place-led and weather-shaped

 Who manages the activitySkydiving instructor / drop-zone systemTandem paragliding pilot and support team

-Main expectation to checkJump format, free-fall phase, parachute descentWind, launch, route, landing, pilot judgment, passenger fit
+Main expectation to checkJump format, free-fall phase, parachute descentWind, launch, flight path, landing, pilot judgment, passenger fit

 Neither column is a universal winner.
-They are simply not the same choice.
+They simply answer different wishes.

 What not to expect from paragliding

-If you choose tandem paragliding in Montenegro, do not expect:
+If you mean tandem paragliding in Montenegro, do not expect:

 • an aircraft jump